If you’re preparing for your Alaska cruise, you’re in the right place!

 Be prepared so your vacation’s not at risk.
 Arrive at least a day early, so you have buffer time in case anything bad happens.

 Plus, both Seattle and Vancouver are awesome cities!
 For ideas on what to do, where to eat, and where to stay in Seattle, check out my Seattle travel guide.
+If you’re a foodie and are departing from Vancouver, check out my one day in Vancouver guide.

 And/Or get travel insurance for your cruise